-Wong Kam-fai, deputy dean of the Chinese University of Hong Kong’s Faculty of Engineering, told Asia Times that governments could and should proactively set up rules and laws to regulate the industry and allay security concerns.
+Prof. Wong Kam-fai, a deputy dean of the Chinese University of Hong Kong’s Faculty of Engineering, told Asia Times that governments could and should proactively set up rules and laws to regulate the industry and allay security concerns.

 At the same time, he said it would be a stretch to suggest that some of Huawei’s power inverters could potentially disrupt the entire power grid, as some have suggested.
 He said Huawei would always face more scrutiny from governments given the now heightened sensitivity about its products and operations.